mimihoang/p5-vehicle-detection/README.md

 I spent a lot of times playing with the window settings together with the heatmap threshold in order to eliminate most of the false positive.

 Currently the pipeline works relatively well.
 However, it can be improved more by making the window search/feature engineering to run more efficient.
-Also, I will work further eliminating the false positive and negative by keeping track of where the car was from the previous frame and used it to predict if it should be there in the current frame.
+Also, I will work further eliminating the false positive and negative by keeping track of where the car was from the previous frames and used it to predict if it should be there in the current frame.
+There are some frames that the current pipeline not able to detect the car.
+I'll try to improve on that as well.

 There are many potential point of failures with the current pipeline if the video contains the followings:
 - Non car objects (ie: pedestrians)